jpjporto/crazyflie-firmware/README.md

 * Acc max range is [-4g,4g], and the gyro max range is [-1000, 1000] deg/s
 * Few changes to the tdoa algorithm

+I've made a lot of changes to improve code speed and size, so the code is probably very hard to follow compared to the official firmware.
+However, if you are interested in the code, you can always message me.

 ### Crazyflie 1.0 support